Ludlow Castle: 21st century

 In the 21st century, Ludlow Castle is owned by John Herbert, the current Earl of Powis, but is held and managed by the Trustees of the Powis Castle Estate as a tourist attraction.
 The castle was receiving over 100,000 visitors a year by 2005, more than in previous decades.
-The castle traditionally hosts a Shakespearean play as part of the annual cultural Ludlow Festival in the town, and is at the centre of the Ludlow Food and Drink Festival each September.
+The castle traditionally hosted a Shakespearean play as part of the annual cultural Ludlow Festival in the town, and is at the centre of the Ludlow Food and Drink Festival each September.

 English Heritage considers Ludlow to be "one of England's finest castle sites", with the ruins representing "a remarkably complete multi-phase complex".
 It is protected under UK law as a scheduled monument and a Grade I listed building.
 By the 21st century, however, Castle House had become dilapidated and English Heritage placed it on its "at risk" register.
 In 2002, the Powis Estate repurchased the property from the South Shropshire District Council for £500,000, renovating it and converting it for use as offices and rental apartments, reopening the building in 2005.